ABOUT THE ISLINGTON SOCIETY

 The Islington Society is a membership organisation of people who live, work or have an interest in Islington.
 It is a registered charity with an elected committee of officers, drawn from the membership, who manage the society.

-The Society has been chaired by Leslie Wood, Raymond Harris, Beatrix Lehmann, James Ogilvy-Webb, Marion Harvey, Harley Sherlock, Andrew Bosi and, currently, David Gibson.
+The Society has been chaired by Leslie Wood, Raymond Harris, Beatrix Lehmann, James Ogilvy-Webb, Marion Harvey, Harley Sherlock, Andrew Bosi, David Gibson and, currently Peter Kilborn.
 Its President is The Rt Hon. the Lord Smith of Finsbury.

 Campaigns and Local Support

 - Supports conservation planning work to preserve the borough’s historic fabric and individual building of distinction.

 - Campaigns for a high standard of design in new buildings

 - Campaigns for better public transport and for priority for people on foot, bike and public transport